-Jesse Owens, along with the 17 African-American athletes, two of which were women, had to face both Jim Crow and Hitler in a sporting environment.
+Jesse Owens, along with the 17 African-American athletes, two of which were women, faced both Jim Crow and Hitler in sporting environments.
 They defied stereotypes, inspiring future Black Olympians.
-Their victories - along with the boycott debate - called attention towards racial discrimination in sports.
+Their victories - along with the boycott debate - brought attention towards racial discrimination in sports.

 Can you help us to tell the story of sport in Europe in the past and the present?

 We invite you to tell us about your sport experiences through objects like photographs, memorabilia, equipment or prizes.